maiamcc/contrasite/_posts/2024-03-18-beantown-stomp-2024-program.markdown

 comments: true
 categories: programs
 ---
 [Beantown Stomp](//www.beantownstomp.com/) 2024 was a complete delight!
-Annie Kidwell and I taught a workshop on dance floor shenanigans, and I got to call to a bunch of fabulous dancers, with incredible music from The Figments and [The Mean Lids](//www.meanlids.com/).
+Annie Kidwell and I taught a workshop on dance floor shenanigans, and I got to share the stage with the inimitable Will Mentor and call to incredible music from The Figments and [The Mean Lids](//www.meanlids.com/).
 Here's my program.<!-- more -->

 ### Friday Evening (with The Figments)
 * **Leap of Faith** (Bob Isaacs)